-Once you have collected 50 photos, take note of the following steps.
-Continue to look for more photos, and replace those in the initial 50 with the new ones you have found.
-In doing so, your 50 favourite photos will increasingly reflect your own preferences, and what was previously just a vague notion of a “great” photo will start to take shape.
+Keep updating this collection by replacing your initial 50 photos with new favourites.
+As you do so, your 50 favourite photos will increasingly reflect your own preferences, and what was previously just a vague notion of a “great” photo will start to take shape.

 Step 2: Assemble 50 of your own photos

-Now you will have two groups of photos: one consisting of photos that reflect your idea of the ideal photo and the other consisting of photos that reflect where you stand in terms of photography skill.
-Like this, you should be able to see the clear differences between the two groups.
-You’ll also be able to easily identify the areas you need to work on.
+Now you will have two groups of photos.
+One group reflects your idea of the ideal photo.
+The other group reflects where you stand in terms of photography skill.
+You should be able to see the clear differences between the two groups, which will help you to identify the areas you need to work on.

 When you first start taking photos, it’s easy to get carried away focusing on the subject, and to overlook its surroundings.
 However, a photo isn’t just about the subject itself.
 You also have to consider the subject relative to its surroundings.

 Once you have found a subject, take some time to check out the surrounding area and decide what the subject should be taken together with, or whether there are things that should be left out.
-With this in mind, you’ll be able to take a greater variety of photos.
+This will improve the harmony between the elements in your composition.

-Once you have found your primary subject (what you want to shoot most), try to arrange your composition in such a way that the secondary subject (what you want to shoot it together with) forms a diagonal line with it.
-Think about placing the subjects in diagonally opposite corners using the Rule of Thirds.
+Once you have found your primary subject (what you want to shoot most), try to arrange your composition in such a way that it forms a diagonal line with the secondary subject (what you want to shoot it together with).
+This is a form of diagonal composition, and you can combine it with the Rule of Thirds.